AfOx Visiting Fellowship Programme

 ODID draws on its unique strengths – the exceptional range and depth of disciplinary and regional expertise and extensive connections to networks across the Global South – to generate academically rigorous research into the underlying structures and overarching processes of development.
 Drawing on this deep scholarship, ODID researchers seek to forge new ways of thinking about development that can help improve the lives of ordinary people, whether by informing policy at the highest level or by changing practice on the ground.

 The AfOx-Law fellowships target academics holding a full-time position at an African academic institution.
 The fellowships are aimed at academics with a clearly defined research agenda, the pursuit of which would be enhanced by spending time visiting Oxford as an AfOx fellow.
-For 2023-2024, the AfOx law fellowship will be linked with the Programme for the Foundations of Law and Constitutional Government.
-This means that applicants must be pursuing research within at least one of the following subject areas: public law, constitutionalism, law and politics, legal philosophy.
 In line with the ordinary requirements for AfOx visiting fellowships, applicants will have to identify an Oxford-based researcher as a collaborator.

 Oxford University’s African Studies Centre is one of the world’s leading centres of African Studies.
 With particular strengths in the Social Sciences and the Humanities, the Centre enjoys a reputation for high quality, relevant research that plays a leading role in academic debates as well as public policy.
 Read more about the African Studies Centre here.